Sacred Valley Vip and Machu Picchu Tour 2D/1N

 What is included :

-• Comfortable tourist transportation is provided throughout the Sacred Valley tour
+• Tourist transportation for the group Sacred Valley tour

-• Expedition train from Ollantaytambo to Aguas Calientes on the first day
+• One-way train ticket from Ollantaytambo to Aguas Calientes on the first day

-• Expedition train from Aguas Calientes to Ollantaytambo
+• Return train ticket from Aguas Calientes to Ollantaytambo on the second day

 Not included: